Closed for Memorial Day

 • Please note: we do not recommend searching for a resume or cover letter service online, as virtually all of them charge and some are scams.

-Pronunciator is a fun and free way to learn any of 164 languages with personalized courses, movies, music, and more.
-Learn online, either on your desktop computer, tablet, or smartphone!
-To access Pronunciator, visit our Online Resources page on the library website, then click on "View Resource" under Pronunciator.
+Transparent Language is a fun and free way to learn languages.
+Personalized courses are available in 110+ languages, and speakers of 30+ languages can learn English in their own language.
+To access Transparent, visit our Online Resources page on the library website, then click on "View Resource" under Transparent.

 Yes; children under the age of 18 require parent or legal guardian information and one form of identification showing child’s name on it such as: social security card, birth certificate, or insurance card; OR one of the following: student report card, school schedule, or school ID.